 Sauté the onion in enough olive oil to coat until tender on medium.
 Meanwhile, bring a pot of water to boil for the gnocchi.
 When the water boils, add the gnocchi; when it floats, drain it, saving a bit of the water.
 Into the pot of onions, mix in the chopped olives and a small splash of their brine, hummus, hot sauce and enough olive oil to loosen it all up into a runny paste.
 When the gnocchi is finished, add them to the pot of onions with enough of their water to make it all come together very smoothly.

 The dish has a bit of the texture of hummus, and packs the sharpness of Kalamata olives all the way through.
-It's a pretty quick cook up, but if you find yourself with extra time or a bored guest, snack on small tastings of miso and red wine while you cook.
+It's a pretty quick cook up, but if you find yourself with extra time or a bored guest, snack on small tastings of

 Photos: Chris B.